jaysc/MGSV_SaveManager/README.md

 If you experience bugs and errors, please create an issue with as accurate description of the issue as possible so I can try replicate and fix it.
 ![Metal Gear Solid V: The Phantom Pain](http://static.gosunoob.com/img/1/2015/08/mgsv-the-phantom-pain-tips.jpg)
 ## Current functionality
+* Support for multiple users.
+A save folder for each user to which their saves are, well, saved.
 * Switching between multiple save files.
 * Create a new save file
 * Current save file used